 The Wicked Spoon buffet

-There was concern that the world-famous Vegas buffets might not survive the pandemic, but I’m here to tell you — they’re roaring back!
+There was concern that the world-famous Vegas buffets might not survive the pandemic, but I’m here to tell you they definitely did.

-There are a handful open now with more choices than ever before.
+There are many that reopened with more choices than ever before.
 And they’re wildly affordable considering how much gourmet food you can sample.

-Pro Tip: As with everything in Vegas this summer, it’s smart to make reservations, even for buffets.
+Pro Tip: As with everything in Vegas, it’s smart to make reservations, even for buffets.

 Our first stop on this trip was Wicked Spoon’s breakfast buffet that had what seemed like a mile of options, from eggs Benedict to birria tacos to berry bread pudding.